open-life-science/ols-governance/docs/ols-governance-framework.md

 ### Board of Directors

-**Board of Directors is a governing body made up of a group of individuals who, together, are authorised and ultimately responsible for the management of an organisation.
+The Board of Directors is a governing body made up of a group of individuals who, together, are authorised and ultimately responsible for the management of an organisation.
 They are delegated with leadership responsibilities required to make sure that the organisation is working towards achieving its goals.

-⚠️_The Board of Directors or Board are collectively responsible for governance and leadership of OLS organisation through strategic policy direction and financial oversight.
+⚠️ _The Board of Directors or Board are collectively responsible for governance and leadership of OLS organisation through strategic policy direction and financial oversight.
 They carry out their role in conjunction with an advisory committee and other key members of their organisation._

 The board of OLS include the founders and organisers of OLS who became involved in the OLS leadership between 2019-2021.
 Since 2022, these members have taken on formalised roles in a paid capacity in 2022-2023 to be paid or recompensed for their work on OLS’ delivery and leadership objectives.
 The Board is responsible for delivering on the overall strategy, operations and leadership objectives with the advisory support from the Governance Committee.